3000d/aleastory-server/README.md

 - In dev env : `npm run dev`
 - In prod env : `npm run prod`

-You can run `npm run dry` if no hardware is plugged in.

 ## HTTP Server for debug

 A HTTP Server is available for you to play with the printer. run `cd src/web && node run.js`.